A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Discussion

-We are in fact able to see a trend of no acceleration of molecular gas in the present data.
-Figure \ref{fig10} shows the first moment distributions of the W3~Main red cloud and the W3 Main~blue cloud.
-W3 Main~blue cloud in Figure \ref{fig10}b shows that there is no appreciable velocity shift of the molecular gas facing the $\htwo$ region at the present resolution, which contradicts the previous numerical simulations without magnetic field predicting a velocity shift (see Figure 1 of \citealp{Hosokawa_Inutsuka}).
-The W3 Main blue cloud has shell-like distribution and has first moment at $-43$ km/s over the whole extent with insignificant velocity variation.
-This may suggest that, while the cloud has a shell morphology, feedback by the W3 Cluster has a small effect on the overall cloud kinematics/distribution.
-On the other hand, W3~Main red cloud shows small velocity variation less than $\sim$1.5~$\kms$ in some places.
+We are, in fact, able to see a trend of no acceleration of molecular gas in the present data.
+Figure \ref{fig10} shows the first moment distributions of the $-39$~$\kms$ and $-43$~$\kms$ clouds.
+The $-43$~$\kms$ cloud in Figure \ref{fig10}b shows that there is no appreciable velocity shift of the molecular gas facing the $\htwo$ region at the present resolution, which contradicts the previous numerical simulations without magnetic field predicting a velocity shift (see Figure 1 of \citealp{Hosokawa_Inutsuka}).
+The $-43$~$\kms$ cloud has shell-like distribution and has the first moment at $-43$~$\kms$ over the whole extent with insignificant velocity variation.
+This may suggest that, while the cloud has a shell morphology, feedback by the IC~1795 cluster has a small effect on the overall cloud kinematics/distribution.
+On the other hand, the $-39$~$\kms$ cloud shows a small velocity variation less than $\sim$1.5~$\kms$ in some places.
 Part of it may be due to the feedback of the stars, while the effect does not seem to be prevailing.
-We note that small scale triggering star formation at ``sub-pc scale'' has been discussed in the previous works \citep{Tieftrunk1997,KS-wang,Rivera2013}, while we do not deal with them further in the present work of pc-scale resolution.

 In summary, it seems that the usual scenario of feedback by high-mass stars is not able to explain the present observations of the W3 molecular gas in triggering star formation.
-This is along the line which has been argued for in the recent works, whereas the trigger process by stellar feedback in star formation has not yet been fully tested yet including the effects of small scale clumps.
+This is along the line which has been argued for in recent works, whereas the trigger process by stellar feedback in star formation has not yet been fully tested including the effects of small-scale clumps.
+We note that small-scale triggering star formation at ``sub-pc scale'' has been discussed in the previous works \citep{Tieftrunk1997,KS-wang,Rivera2013}, while we do not deal with them further in the present work of pc-scale resolution.